 - Fresh flowers or plant leaves

-- Flat, no texture paper towels or parchment paper
+- Paper towels or parchment paper (select a variety without texture)

-While it would be cool if you had an English garden or meadow to romp through to gather your flowers, it’s not a prerequisite.
-Pick a flower, leaf, or even a blade of grass that means something to you or that you just think is pretty.
-Thin botanicals work best to showcase delicate details like veins in the leaves.
+While it would be cool if you had a luscious rose garden or a meadow to romp through to gather your flowers, it’s not a prerequisite.
+Pick a flower, leaf or even a blade of grass that means something to you, or just one that you think is pretty.
+Thin botanicals work best to showcase delicate details like the veins in the leaves.

-TIP: Ferns are easy to start with and almost always dry beautifully.
+Tip: Ferns are easy to dry and almost always come out beautifully.

 Step 2: Air Dry

-Carefully blot moisture from petals, leaves, and stems, air dry an hour or so, then arrange flowers in whatever shape is appealing to you on a sheet of smooth absorbent paper.
+Carefully blot moisture from the petals, leaves and stems with your paper towel.
+Let them air dry for about an hour on top of a clean paper towel, then arrange the flowers in whatever shape is appealing to you on a sheet of smooth, absorbent paper.
 Gently cover with a second sheet of paper.

-TIP: Speed up drying time by pressing a dry iron on low heat on top of the paper for 15 seconds.
-Cool and repeat a few more times until flower is stiff.
+Tip: Speed up drying time with a hair dryer or clothing iron.
+Set the device on a low heat for about 15 seconds.
+Cool and repeat a few more times until the flower is stiff.

-TIP: Choose a book you don’t mind damaging, such as an old encyclopedia or phone book.
-You don’t want to wrinkle the pages of your “Complete Works of Jane Austen”.
+Tip: If you’re using a book, pick one that you don’t mind damaging.
+Something sturdy like an old encyclopedia or phone book, because you don’t want to wrinkle the pages of your “Complete Works of Jane Austen”.

-Leave it alone for a week or two before checking on them.
-Thin flowers like ferns and peonies may be dry at that point.
-Thick blossoms like roses or orchids can take up to 4 weeks, so just change the absorbent paper and keep the book closed.
+The first part of your DIY project is complete!
+Now you just have to wait for a week or two before checking on the pressing plants.
+Thin foliage like ferns and daisies might be dry at that point.
+Thicker blossoms like roses and orchids can take up to four weeks to dry completely, so just change the absorbent paper and keep the book closed.

-Now it’s time to get creative!
-Make easy wall art by arranging dried botanicals between layers of clear glass for a modern look.
+Now that your flowers are done, it’s time to get creative!
+Make beautiful wall art by arranging the dried botanicals between layers of clear glass for a modern look.
+For a romantic aesthetic, place them in a mason jar.
+You can also tie the stems together and hang them on a shelf for a bohemian vibe.
 Use glue or decoupage to create a special greeting card.
-The possibilities are endless.
-Share some of your ideas in the comments.
+With this project, the possibilities are endless.